clicon/clixon-docs/client.rst

 Client API
 ==========

 Clixons client API offers a simple way to communicate with the built-in XML datastore.
-This can be used to fetch or manipulate configuration which is handled by Clixon from any other application running on the host system.
+This can be used to fetch or manipulate configurations handled by Clixon from any other application running on a host system.
+For example, a deamon running on a host system may need to read a configured value from the Clixon datastore.

-For example, there can be a deamon running on the host system and we want that deamon to read a certain configured value from the datastore.
-Normally we would use the plugin API, but there is also the option to use the client API to achieve that in a fast and simple way.
+Clixon integration normally uses dynamic plugins, but the client API shown here is an alternative.

-Below we will use examples from both Clixon and Cisco ConfD and see how we can achieve the same thing using the two of them, and also show how Clixon can be a replacement for ConfD with minimal effort.
+Below, simple examples for both Clixon and Cisco ConfD are shown and compared with the aim of replacing one with the other.

 Comparison between Clixon and ConfD
 -----------------------------------

-Cisco ConfD is another well known configuration manager which also maintains the configuration in its buil-in datastore.
+Cisco ConfD is a well known configuration manager which also maintains the configuration in its built-in datastore.
 Just like Clixon, ConfD offers an API for configuration access and manipulation.

-Applications that are integrated using ConfDs CDB API can easly be converted to use Clixon instead.
-Below we have a minimal example application which will connect to ConfD and get a value which is stored under "/table/parameter" in the XML store.
+Applications that are integrated using ConfDs CDB API can be converted to use Clixon instead.
+Below is a minimal example application which connects to ConfD to get a value stored under "/table/parameter" in the XML store.

 ConfD example:
 ::